Chief and Executive

 Deputy Chief Raj Gill

-Originally from Sparwood, British Columbia, Deputy Chief Raj Gill joined the Calgary Police Service in February 2020 after a twenty-nine year career with the Royal Canadian Mounted Police.
+Originally from Sparwood, British Columbia, Deputy Chief Raj Gill joined the Calgary Police Service in February 2020 after a 29-year career with the Royal Canadian Mounted Police.
 He come to CPS with comprehensive experience in police leadership and human resources management.

 Upon graduation from the RCMP training academy in 1991, Deputy Chief Gill was posted to Saskatchewan and served as a general duty police officer in rural, municipal and indigenous communities and also performed duties in highway patrol, witness protection, and public order policing.
 Deputy Chief Gill also served on the RCMP Musical Ride, as an Instructor at the RCMP Training Academy, as a staffing officer, and as Aide-de-Camp for the Lieutenant Governor of Manitoba.

-Deputy Chief Gill transitioned his RCMP career into the Human Resources path in 2008 as he was promoted to Inspector as the Officer in Charge of Career Development & Resourcing for the RCMP in Manitoba and then as the Executive Director of the RCMP’s National Staffing and Recruiting program at National Headquarters.
+Deputy Chief Gill transitioned his RCMP career into the Human Resources path in 2005 and in 2008 he was promoted to Inspector of Career Development & Resourcing for the RCMP in Manitoba and then as the Executive Director of the RCMP’s National Staffing and Recruiting programs at National Headquarters - Ottawa.

-He transferred to Edmonton in 2013 and was promoted to Superintendent as the Director of Employee and Management Relations, and in 2014 was promoted to Chief Superintendent as the Administration and Personnel Officer for the RCMP.
-In these capacities he provided executive direction to large multi-disciplinary teams responsible for the modernization and delivery of integrated human resource services within the RCMP in Alberta, specifically employee support programs such as post-traumatic incident protocols, respectful workplace programs, mental health awareness and after-care, and professional responsibility investigations.
+He transferred to Edmonton in 2013 and was promoted to Superintendent as the Director of Employee and Management Relations, and in 2014 was promoted to Chief Superintendent as the Administration and Personnel Officer for the Alberta RCMP.
+In these capacities he provided executive direction to large multi-disciplinary teams responsible for the modernization and delivery of integrated human resource services, specifically employee support programs such as post-traumatic incident protocols, respectful workplace programs, mental health awareness and after-care, and professional responsibility investigations.

 In 2019, Deputy Chief Gill was promoted to Assistant Commissioner and appointed as the senior executive responsible for RCMP National Human Resources Programs in operational divisions.
 In this role, he provided leadership and direction to all operational human resource functions and services across Canada and was responsible for developing strategic organizational plans and activities to continue the modernization of RCMP human resource programs and service delivery.